bem-site/bem-method/faq/faq.en.md

 If you must reset your styles, in BEM you can do it on a per-block basis.

-Here is an example.
-If a menu block and a list block in your project are both represented by a `<ul>` tag in HTML, then each block must provide a CSS Reset for `<ul>`.
+Let's look at an example: If a menu block and a list block in your project are both represented by a `<ul>` tag in HTML, then each block must provide a CSS Reset for `<ul>`.
 Duplication in the resultant code can be avoided by using a CSS optimizer.

 If your project does not use a CSS optimizer that combines selectors with the same sets of rules, you can use a CSS preprocessor.
 Then you can have a reset of rules for every new block, [mixing](../method/key-concepts/key-concepts.en.md#mix) the proper code.
 E.g., in SASS it would look like this: